-Figure 8.11: The modelled total first-order (solid curve) and zeroth-order (dotted curve) effective area, integrated over the PSF, of the HRMA-HETG-ACIS-S combination, as a function of energy.
+Figure 8.11: The modeled total first-order (solid curve) and zeroth-order (dotted curve) effective area, integrated over the PSF, of the \mathbf{HRMA} -HETG-ACIS-S combination, as a function of energy.
 The first-order data are the same as those plotted in Figures 8.7 and 8.9.
 The plotted first-order values are the sums of the area at a particular energy from both orders (+/-) of both MEG and HEG spectra.
 Both a log-log and a log-linear version are shown.

-Figure 8.12: The average residuals for curved power-law fits to the HETGS data for BL Lac objects.
+Figure 8.12: The average residuals to fits to the HETGS data for BL Lac objects using logarithmic parabola continuum models.
 For most of the HETGS range, the systematic deviations are not significant or are less than 3%.
 See Marshall (2012) for details.

-from curved power-law spectral fits are generally less than 3% (0.5 - 8.0 keV) on small scales (see Figure 8.12).
+fits to logarithmic parabolas (with fixed, source-dependent column densities) are generally less than 3% (0.5 - 8.0 keV) on small scales (see Figure 8.12).
 Preliminary results from cross-calibration with XMM-Newton indicate that measured fluxes agree to better than 10% (Smith & Marshall 2012).